aniismess/ani-bar/README.md

 -   `config.ini`: This is the brain of my Polybar.
 It's where I define the bar's overall look, feel, and which modules get to shine.
 -   `launch.sh`: My trusty script to kickstart Polybar.
 I use this to make sure everything fires up correctly when I log in or just want to restart the bar.
--   `modules/`: This is my modular playground.
+-   `[modules](modules)`: This is my modular playground.
 I've broken down my Polybar components (like colors, specific module configs) into separate `.ini` files here.
 It keeps my `config.ini` tidy and makes it super easy for me to swap things around or update individual bits.
--   `scripts/`: This is where all my custom scripts live.
+-   `[modules](modules)`: This is where all my custom scripts live.
 These are the little workhorses that fetch dynamic data for my modules – think network speeds, system updates, and other cool stuff.
--   `screenshots/`: This is where I'll drop some eye candy – screenshots and maybe even a demo video of my Polybar in action.
+-   `[screenshots](screenshots)`: This is where I'll drop some eye candy – screenshots and maybe even a demo video of my Polybar in action.
 You gotta see it to believe it!

 ## Dependencies